littleraskol/Government-Variety-Pack/lrsk-gov-var/civics_list.md

 [b]Hive Mind Civics[/b]

 [list]
 [*][i]Planetmind Creativity (Hive Mind)[/i] - Every planet in the Hive Mind's comprehension has its own semi-autonomous intellect to carry out its designs. (-15% pop housing use, allows building Planetary Synapses that improve amenities production, compound deviancy, and add Planetmind Overseer jobs.
-Planetmind Overseers produce small amounts of influence and increase empire admin cap, but reduce planet stability and increase deviancy.)
+Planetmind Overseers produce small amounts of influence and decrease empire size penalties, but reduce planet stability and increase deviancy.)

 [*][i]Caste Quickening (Hive Mind)[/i] - The Hive Mind takes special care to cultivate the talents of its drones and creatively redesigns them for its purposes. (+10% leader experience gain, -7.5% genetic modification cost)